Coordinated Provincial Plan Review

 In December 2015 the Advisory Panel released its report Planning for Health, Prosperity and Growth in the Greater Golden Horseshoe: 2015-2041.
 OSSGA also provided comments on this report available below.

-The Province of Ontario has now released its proposed changes to the plans.
+The Province of Ontario subsequently released its proposed changes to the plans.
+OSSGA's comments on the proposed changes to the plans can be found here.

 July 2016: Coordinated Provincial Plan Review - meeting follow up